wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

     *   (c) the date on which any application to the court has been withdrawn by the applicant---

-    whichever is the later, and shall be liable on summary conviction to a fine not exceeding $500; and the responsible authority, by its employees or agents, may enter on the land in respect of which the requirement was made, carry out the required work, and recover the cost from the owner.
+    whichever is the later, and shall be liable on conviction to a fine not exceeding $500; and the responsible authority, by its employees or agents, may enter on the land in respect of which the requirement was made, carry out the required work, and recover the cost from the owner.

     (8) All costs and expenses incurred by a responsible authority in carrying out any work under subsection (7) may be recovered from the person who failed to comply with the requirement as a debt due to the responsible authority.

-    (9) The power of entry conferred by subsection (7) may be exercised in addition to or instead of the laying of an information for an offence under that subsection.
+    (9) The power of entry conferred by subsection (7) may be exercised in addition to or instead of the filing of a charging document for an offence under that subsection.

-    Compare: 1981 No 35 [s 133][241]
+    Compare: 1981 No 35 [s 133][242]

+    Section 55(7): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 55(9): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 56 Service of notice

-*   (1) If, under the provisions of [section 55][107], a requirement is made by a responsible authority, the requirement shall be by notice in writing signed by any person appointed either generally or specially by the responsible authority for the purpose of giving such notices and shall be served in accordance with [section 4][242] of the Public Works Act 1981\.
+*   (1) If, under the provisions of [section 55][107], a requirement is made by a responsible authority, the requirement shall be by notice in writing signed by any person appointed either generally or specially by the responsible authority for the purpose of giving such notices and shall be served in accordance with [section 4][243] of the Public Works Act 1981\.

     (2) If the notice is served by being published in a newspaper, the responsible authority shall also affix a copy of the notice upon a conspicuous part of the property in respect of which the notice is issued, or on some public road adjacent to it.

-    Compare: 1981 No 35 [s 134][243]
+    Compare: 1981 No 35 [s 134][244]

 ##### 57 Emergency work on trees, etc